Airstrips & International Airports in Uganda

 The great transport system in Uganda is a reason alone that visitors find it easier to travel around this nation on their own.
-Air transport isn’t widely used by locals but available operators offer the service to those who can afford it.
+Air transport isn’t widely used by locals, but the available operators offer the service to those who can afford it.

-If you want to enjoy Uganda’s air travel system, below are the top aviation facilities that connect flights to various corners of the country.
+If you want to enjoy Uganda’s air transport, below are the top aviation facilities that connect flights to various corners of the country.

 Located 47 kilometers from Kampala, EBB is the country’s first international airport.
 It welcomes multiple flights that bring in passengers from different parts of the World.

 This is the main gateway for those who wish to come in or move out of the nation.
 You can easily get to or from this place by taxicab.

 This is the newly constructed international aviation ground.
 It is situated in the western part of Uganda in the Hoima district.
 It was put in place to ensure successful transportation of oil products discovered in the Bunyoro sub-region.